React Fundamentals

 Youâve already met React Nativeâs Core Components.
 React lets you nest these components inside each other to create new components.
 These nestable, reusable components are at the heart of the React paradigm.

-below, and React Native will render them together:
+For example, you can nest Text and TextInput inside a View below, and React Native will render them together:

 If youâre familiar with web development,